 - You submit your proposal electronically using the Internship/Graduation Project Approval Form (portal). - Go/No-Go: You may start when the project has been approved and you have been given permission. - You will then be allocated a supervising lecturer within two weeks after you start your internship.
-You will be notified of the allocation by email. - o If you start your internship without permission and/or approval, you will not be allowed to continue.
+You will be notified of the allocation by email.
+Preferably, you will be allocated a different internal examiner and supervising lecturer to the ones you had for your third-year internship (this doesn't apply to ADEng students). - If you start your graduation internship without permission and/or approval, you will not be allowed to continue.